+The Company has various financial assets such as financial assets at fair value through profit and loss, receivables and cash at bank, which arise directly from its operations.
 The Company's principal financial liabilities are composed of payables.
-The main purpose of these financial liabilities is to raise finance for the Company's operations.
-The Company has various financial assets such as financial assets at fair value through profit and loss, receivables and cash at bank, which arise directly from its operations.

 The Company did not enter into derivative transactions.
 It is, and has been throughout the year, the Company's policy that no trading in derivatives shall be undertaken.